Gerard21Garritsen/JavaScript_Juan/README.md

-# JavaScript_Juan
+# JavaScript_PWA
-This repo has all different projects that I made in the Juan Pablo's JavaScript course
+This repo has a little bit project realted with PWAs, this project has the enough elements to be a PWA.